HISTORIC REIDVILLE

 229 College Street

-Over the years, it has been used as a general store, a dry goods store, a drug store, and a post office.
-Currently, the building is privately owned and houses a coffee and sweets shop.
+Over the years, it has been used as a general store, a dry goods store, a drug store, and a post office, and a coffee & sweet shop.
+Currently, the building is privately owned and is used for an event venue.

 Reidville Presbyterian Church